Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 </tbody>
 </table>

-During this time, I am studying at The University of Texas at Austin, so my life pattern heavily depends on the school calendar.
+During this time, I am studying at UT Austin, so my life pattern heavily depends on the school calendar.
 Thus, I create a categotical variable `semester`: it is *summer* when `date` is before Aug 14 (inclusive), *fall* when `date` is after Aug 15 and before Dec 11 (both inclusive), and *spring* otherwise.

 For the same reason, I create a categorical variable `week_of_sem`, where the first week of a semester is 1, the second is 2, etc. Every